KailashGanesh/AlexNet-From-Scratch/notes.md

         - Dropouts
         - ReLU
     - FC 2
-        - The output of the last fully-connected layer is fed to a 1000-way softmax (?) which produces a distribution over the 1000 class labels (this is because the orginal paper had 1000 lables to classify)
+        - The output of the last fully-connected layer is fed to a 1000-way softmax (?) which produces a distribution over the 1000 class labels (this is because the orginal paper had 1000 labels to classify)

 ## 1. ReLU Activation Function
 I'm learning about ReLU activation function, I used to be intimidated by it because of the math symbols, but now it's just two if statements?!?!